Leo-Thomas/Yachay-Tech-object-detection-projects/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU General Public License.
+Distributed under the GNU General Public License v3.
 See `LICENSE` for more information.